thelazyindian/Tasks/README.md

-# tasks
+# flutter_tasks

-A clone of Google Tasks app.
+A clone of Google Tasks app built with Flutter for iOS and Android.
+Material Design and 100% Dart.

 ## Getting Started